davidmpinho/volatility-models-comparison-thesis/README.md

   or to run models (such as the Heterogeneous AutoRegressive model, HAR) were either incomplete or had a lot of specific functionality missing for my case.
   All of this being said...
-- ...
-I do not advise you to re-use the code related to model combinations.
+- ...I do not advise you to re-use the code related to model combinations.
 I did it in a way that creates some nasty off-by-one bugs that interact among themselves.
-Lesson learned: do not get cute with the indexes of data.
+Lesson learned: do not get cute with indexing.
 - Lastly, one of the main conclusions of my study is that most models are very similar.
-This is also often true in any other area where the literature is filled with very incremental model iteration.
+This is also often true in any other area where the literature is filled with very incremental model iterations.
 Given that, I recommend that you compare models in light of some utility function that needs to be maximized (or something analogous to that).

 ## Data structure for the raw data